burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Documentation: [cpp reference details](https://en.wikipedia.org/wiki/Union_type#Anonymous_union).

 ## 11. Type Alias
-Starting from C++11, there are "Alias Templates" or "Smart Typedefs".
+Starting from C++11, there are *"Alias Templates"* or *"Smart Typedefs"*.

 Using declarations can now be used for "partially bound" templates:

 ```cpp
 // Usual namespace alias from C++98.